Mango Oatmeal Crumble Bars

 The crust and oatmeal crumble topping are one and the same.
 I love recipes like this so there’s one less step and one less bowl to wash!

-The mango bars aren’t overly sweet and get lots of their sweetness from the natural sweetness of the mangos and mango flavor comes through in every bite.
+The mango bars aren’t overly sweet and get lots of their sweetness from the natural flavor of the mangos and the mango flavor comes through in every bite.

 The bars are perfect as a grab-and-go breakfast, for brunch, snacks, or as a healthy dessert.
 They’re soft and tender, yet slightly chewy from the oats, and I just adore anything with a crumble topping.